fabiodellanna/docsify-poc/docs/README.md

 ##### Data transmission

-The information from the “AddressSuffix” address field element is not transmitted to DataTransfer, regardless of the number of address lines used.
+The information from the "AddressSuffix" address field element is not transmitted to DataTransfer, regardless of the number of address lines used.

-##### “LabelAddress“ address block
+##### "LabelAddress" address block

-When using the “LabelAddress” address block, you can define yourself which recipient’s address lines are to be printed on the address label and in what order for a minimum of 2 and a maximum of 5 address lines (LabelLine1 to LabelLine5).
-An exception applies to the fields “ZIP” and “City” (and, for international mailings, also to “Country”), which are taken across from the “Recipient” address block.
+When using the "LabelAddress" address block, you can define yourself which recipient’s address lines are to be printed on the address label and in what order for a minimum of 2 and a maximum of 5 address lines (LabelLine1 to LabelLine5).
+An exception applies to the fields "ZIP" and "City" (and, for international mailings, also to "Country"), which are taken across from the "Recipient" address block.
 This means that you must define the procedure to be used yourself if the maximum amount of address lines is exceeded.

 1 [↑](#bffn1) Delivery instructions are not possible for A7 format.

-##### Examples for addressing rules for the “Recipient” address block
+##### Examples for addressing rules for the "Recipient" address block

-The examples below apply only if the “LabelAddress” address block is not used.
-Missing information in the recipient’s address is completed using the contents of the “Recipient” address block and – if available – the free text.
+The examples below apply only if the "LabelAddress" address block is not used.
+Missing information in the recipient’s address is completed using the contents of the "Recipient" address block and – if available – the free text.

 Maximum number of address lines per DLG and format

-Format ”Fenster“ (FE)
+Format "Fenster" (FE)

 Format A7[\[1\]](#ffn1)